martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 2.01F for 1.13C by FearedBliss Released on Monday, July 11th, 2011
+Vanilla Frosting 2.5F for 1.13C by FearedBliss Released on Tuesday, July 12th, 2011
 -----------------------------------------------

 Installation: